Magotchi/lpid-core-documents/LPID core documents.md

 #### SECTION 2

-Delegates and alternates to the national Party Regular convention shall be nominated from the floor of the state Delegate Selection Convention.
+Delegates and alternates to the National Party Regular Convention shall be nominated from the floor of the state Delegate Selection Convention.
 The delegate nominees receiving the highest vote shall go to the national Party convention as delegates.
-Any Idaho Party member in good standing shall be eligible to be an alternate to the national Party Regular Convention.
+Any Party member in good standing shall be eligible to be an alternate to the National Party Regular Convention.

 #### SECTION 3

-Any party member may attend any Regular National Convention as an observer.
+Any Party member may attend any Regular National Convention as an observer.

 #### SECTION 4

-Prior to each duly called national Regular Convention, the Secretary shall certify the delegates and alternates to the national convention at least twenty days prior to the Convention to the national Party Secretary, and offer such proof as the national Executive Committee shall require that the selection of said delegates and alternate delegates was made in compliance with the Constitution of the Libertarian Party of Idaho.
+Prior to each duly called national Regular Convention, the Secretary shall certify the delegates and alternates to the National Convention at least twenty days prior to the Convention to the national Party Secretary, and offer such proof as the National Party shall require that the selection of said delegates and alternate delegates was made in compliance with the Bylaws of the Libertarian Party of Idaho.

 #### SECTION 5